FaiqAbdullah2B/cpplox/README.md

 ### Software Engineering
 - How to design a clean pipeline where each stage has a single responsibility
+- How one can use **Meta-programming** to write code that writes code.
 - Error recovery: continuing to parse after a syntax error to surface multiple errors in one pass
 - The value of a **semantic analysis pass** (Resolver) separate from execution — it catches a whole class of errors before any code runs